vydang02/Regression-Analysis-Portfolio/HW2_files/HW2.md

 Here we reject the null hypothesis and there’s significant evidence that the difference in income is greater than \$100.

-7. (3 pts) Construct a 90% confidence interval for the difference between slope coefficients on Education in the population regression lines describing Millenials versus non-Millenials.
+I will also construct a 90% confidence interval for the difference
+    between slope coefficients on Education in the population regression lines describing Millenials versus non-Millenials.